Flow Matching for Offline Reinforcement Learning with Discrete Actions

 where $\hat{\beta}$ denotes the empirical guidance scale used for finite-sample approximation, which converges to the theoretical inverse temperature $\beta$ in the infinite-sample limit.
 The denominator sums over $M$ independent samples $\{a'_j\}_{j=1}^M$ which is the support set of candidate actions generated by simulating the current rate model $u_{\theta,t}$ (using Algorithm~\ref{alg:ctmc_inference}).
 We use the above weight in Line 16 of Algorithm~\ref{alg:sketch}, where we normalize over actions sampled from the current model which gives us a Monte Carlo approximation of the Boltzmann distribution induced by $Q_\omega$, and iteratively biases the learned policy toward higher-value actions.
-This construction is closely related to Q-weighted iterative policy optimization \citep{zhang2025energy}, where support actions drawn from the current policy are reweighted by exponentiated Q-values to implement KL-regularized policy improvement.
+This construction resembles to Q-weighted iterative policy optimization \citep{zhang2025energy}, where support actions drawn from the current policy are reweighted by exponentiated Q-values to implement KL-regularized policy improvement.

-\paragraph{Remark.} While we use a squared $\ell_2$ norm in Eq.~\eqref{eq:qcdfm}, our design and analysis apply more generally to any Bregman divergence (the squared $\ell_2$-norm is one of them).

-Since our training loss Eq.~\eqref{eq:qcdfm} is for a CTMC instead of a continuous vector field, its effectiveness cannot be explained by the existing theories for RL with continuous actions in the literature.
-In Section~\ref{sec:theory_main}, we will prove that despite being defined through a conditional construction, this weighted loss is equivalent in gradient to a well-defined guided \emph{marginal} objective, providing a principled foundation for policy improvement in discrete action spaces.
+Since Eq.~\eqref{eq:qcdfm} trains a CTMC rather than a continuous vector field, existing continuous-action RL theory does not apply.
+In Section~\ref{sec:theory_main}, we show that the weighted loss has the same gradient as a guided marginal objective, giving a principled basis for discrete-action policy improvement.